Apryed/AnimeFLV_DarkMode/Readme.md

-[Install](https://raw.githubusercontent.com/Apryed/AnimeFLV_DarkMode/main/AnimeFLV.user.js) to [TamperMonkey](https://www.tampermonkey.net/) and/or [Violentmonkey](https://violentmonkey.github.io/get-it/) - Should autoupdate. let me know in case it does not.
+[Install](https://raw.githubusercontent.com/Apryed/AnimeFLV_DarkMode/main/AnimeFLV.user.js) to [TamperMonkey](https://www.tampermonkey.net/) and/or [Violentmonkey](https://violentmonkey.github.io/get-it/) - Should autoupdate.
+Let me know in case it does not.